nodejs/node/doc/api/quic.md

 #### `endpoint.closed`

 * Type: {Promise} A promise that is resolved when the `Endpoint` has been closed, or is rejected if the `Endpoint` is abnormally terminated.
+This will be the same promise that is returned by the `endpoint.close()` function.

 #### `endpoint.closing`